tschumann/sandbot/sandbot/readme.txt

 v0.4.1 (??/??/??)
 - [All] Replaced botdonshoot console command with bot_shoot cvar.
-- [All] Updated Windows compiler to Visual Studio 2017 (from Visual Studio 2008).
+- [Windows] Updated Windows compiler to Visual Studio 2017 (from Visual Studio 2008).
-- [All] Updated Linux compiler to gcc 6.3.0 (from I'm not sure what - gcc 4.8.2? gcc 4.9.0?).
+- [Linux] Updated Linux compiler to gcc 6.3.0 (from I'm not sure what - gcc 4.8.2? gcc 4.9.0?).
+- [Linux] Added a bunch of extra gcc flags to better optimise the code (thanks Roobcop@Bots United).
 - [Day of Defeat] Bots will now move at walk speed instead of sprinting everywhere.
 - [Day of Defeat] Marine bots will now say when they're reloading.
 - [Natural Selection] Marine bots will now say when they're reloading.